PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-07 07:00:27
+Last updated: 2024-04-07 07:02:18
-Random Quote: I heard enough to know she saved your a-s. - Mike Ehrmantraut
+Random Quote: Tormund Giantsbane seemed to me the sort of man who would make a good friend and a bad enemy, your Grace.  -  Jon Snow